Generalising Aumann's Agreement Theorem: Quantum Version of the Agreement Theorem

 \begin{proposition} Given a POVM $E : \Sigma \rightarrow \mathcal{L}(\mathcal{H})$ and a state $\sigma$, the mapping is a DOVM. \end{proposition} \begin{proof} The proof of this proposition is analogous to the previous one - it is a direct consequence of the definitions.
 As a matter of fact,

 \end{proof}

-The next theorem comprises our hybrid quantum generalisation of the agreement theorem.
-Its proof is entirely based on Aumann's original argument, specially on the lemma~\ref{Lemma.SetTheoryLemma} - we will comment more on this aspect later on.
+The following theorem represents our hybrid quantum extension of the agreement theorem.
+Its proof is entirely based on Aumann's original argument, especially on lemma~\ref{Lemma.SetTheoryLemma}.
+We will provide further comments on this aspect later on.